Retia Medical Wins SBIR Award From NIH

 Recent Press Releases:

-- Retia signs US distribution Agreement for Argos® Cardiac Output Monitor with Medtronic
+- Retia Medical Expands Distribution of Argos® Cardiac Output Monitor to Western Europe with Medtronic